haoqichen20/phuego/README.md

 The supporting datasets contain the base network, randomized networks, semantic similarity, geneset database etc. For details, refer to the associated [publication](#6-citation).

 ### 2).
 Input
 phuEGO accept in input a .txt file where first column are uniprot Ids and second columns are LFC or values associated to the importance of the protein in the first column, such as the following.
-The user can also provide a [.csv](#5-running-phuego-with-removed-network-nodes) file for removed nodes.
+The user can also provide a .csv file for removed nodes, as explained [above](#5-running-phuego-with-removed-network-nodes).

 ```text
 P29317	2.1043